Karthikeyan-V-git/Ubuntu-Server-Config/README.md

 # Ubuntu Server Configuration
 This repository documents the setup and configuration of an Ubuntu Server for hosting web applications.
 The project includes detailed instructions and best practices to create a secure and efficient server environment.

+Ubuntu is a free and open-source Linux distribution based on Debian.
+Developed and maintained by Canonical Ltd., Ubuntu is designed to be user-friendly, stable, and secure, making it a popular choice for both newcomers and experienced users of Linux.
+Known for its ease of use, Ubuntu provides a comprehensive operating system suitable for desktops, servers, and even cloud environments.
 ## Prerequisites
 - Ubuntu Server 20.04 or later
     https://ubuntu.com/download/server#release-notes-lts